duke-lungmap-team/ihc-image-data/README.md

-# ihc-image-data
+# lungmap-image-data
-Selected data sets of immuno-histochemistry images for the development of analysis pipelines
+Selected data sets of LungMAP images for the development of analysis pipelines